bitmark-inc/feral-file-docs/agreements/ff-exhibition-curator/en_US.md

 **\[Curator Name\]:**

-Below Bitmark Inc. (“we” “us” “our” “Feral File”) provides you with the terms of our agreement for your work curating a new exhibition on Feral File to be launched on **\[MM/YYYY\]** with the responsibilities detailed in *The Curator’s Guide*.
+Below Feral File Inc. (“we” “us” “our” “Feral File”) provides you with the terms of our agreement for your work curating a new exhibition on Feral File to be launched on **\[MM/YYYY\]** with the responsibilities detailed in *The Curator’s Guide*.
 There may be other tasks discussed and agreed upon by both parties (Feral File and yourself) over email.
 Those tasks, once agreed, will be part of this agreement.

 ## Compensation